 Data protection and security with cloud providers

-"Schrems II" and the new standard contractual clauses
+"Schrems II" and the new Standard contractual clauses

-Contents of the new standard contractual clauses
+Contents of the new Standard contractual clauses

 In addition to the total of 18 clauses, Annexes I-III must also be observed.
 Here, among other things, a comprehensive and specific description of the data transfer must be provided, the technical and organizational measures of the data importer must be specifically described and any sub-processors must be listed.